bgamari/ghc-wiki-import/building/hadrian/quick-start.md

 Below are quick instructions for building GHC with Hadrian.
-If you are an aspiring GHC developer, read the [Newcomers](newcomers) page instead.